Functional time series prediction under partial observation of the future curve: Partial Functional Prediction (PFP)

-where $S(t)$ is the signal correlated to the previous curves, and $\epsilon(t)$ is the innovation function independent with the previous curves.
-Further, if the observed curves are contaminated by random noise, we can decompose the functional time series into three parts:
+where {$S_k(t)$ is the signal correlated to the previous trajectories and independent with the future innovations by causality}, and $\epsilon_k(t)$ is the innovation function that is independent with the previous trajectories.
+If the observed trajectories are contaminated by random noise, we decompose the functional time series into three parts:

-where $e(t_j)$ represents random error.
-In practice, the observations are available only at prespecified discrete grids, so here we use $t_j$ instead of $t$.
-We propose a stage-wise procedure, where each stage corresponds to predicting one component and combine them to obtain the final prediction.
+Note that $\epsilon_k(t_j)$ and $e_k(t_j)$ have different roles in the sense that, $e_k(t_j)$ represents random error accounting for the short-term {pointwise} dynamics and the roughness of functions, while $\epsilon_k(t_j)$ represents functional innovation accounting for the long-term functional dynamics.
+In practice, the observations are available only at pre-specified discrete grids, so here we use $t_j$ instead of $t$.
+We propose a step-wise procedure to predict all components.
+The predicted components are combined to form the final prediction.